 Market Opportunity

 Stretching is the wedge.
 The product is a measurement + risk-pricing layer.
-Four independent buyers monetize the same underlying corpus.
+Five independent buyers monetize the same underlying corpus — seed-stage commercial wedge is pro + collegiate Teams; DoD is the non-dilutive capital channel, not the first-pilot source; Insurance, Leagues, and Strategic unlock as the data corpus compounds.

 Buyer 1 · Hardware lease